Marlins vs. Yankees Player Props Betting Odds

 Torres Stats

-- Torres has hit safely in 10 games in a row.
-During his last 10 games he is hitting .436 with four doubles, two home runs, six walks and five RBI.
+- Torres has picked up at least one hit in 11 games in a row.
+In his last 10 outings he is hitting .436 with three doubles, two home runs, six walks and four RBI.

 Torres Recent Games